nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        `Low` priority, an error message will be displayed, and no modifications will be made to the flashcard.

     1. Test case: `edit 1 c/CompSci p/Mid t/sorting t/algorithms` <br>
-       Expected: The flash card identified by index 1 will be modified.
+       Expected: The flashcard identified by index 1 will be modified.
 Its category is changed to `CompSci`, the priority is changed to `Mid`. and it now has tags `sorting` and `algorithms`.
 If the flashcard already has category `CompSci`, priority `Mid`, as well as tags `sorting` and `algorithms`, an error message will be displayed, and no modifications will be made to the flashcard.